Deciphering Commercial Auto Policy Symbols

-These include both private passenger type autos and commercial vehicles (trucks).
-Symbol 3 designates private passenger autos only.
-Symbol 4 triggers coverage for commercial vehicles only.
+Symbols 2, 3, and 4 can be used to trigger liability or physical damage coverage.
+Symbol 2 initiates coverage for all autos you own, including private passenger type autos and commercial vehicles (trucks).
+Symbol 3 designates private passenger autos only while symbol 4 triggers coverage for commercial vehicles only.

 Symbols 5 and 6

-These symbols apply to specific coverages.
-Symbol 5 is used to provide no-fault coverage for autos you own, when such coverage is required by law.
+Symbol 5 is used to provide no-fault coverage for autos you own when such coverage is required by law.
+No-fault auto laws exist in twelve states and Puerto Rico.
 Symbol 6 is used to trigger uninsured motorist coverage for autos you own.
-This symbol is used only when you are required by law to purchase, and cannot reject, UM coverage.
+This symbol is used only when your state requires you to purchase UM coverage and doesn't permit you to reject it.

-Suppose that you buy a new vehicle to replace one you sold or that was "totaled" in an accident.
-A new vehicle that replaces one you previously owned is afforded the same coverages that applied to the former vehicle.
-These coverages will expire in 30 days unless you report the new vehicle to your insurer.
+What if you buy a new vehicle to replace one you sold or that was "totaled" in an accident?
+In this case the new vehicle will be afforded the same coverages that applied to the former vehicle.

 Finally, symbol 19 designates mobile equipment that is subject to a compulsory or financial responsibility law.
 This symbol is rarely needed.
-Under the standard BAP, mobile equipment (such as a bulldozer or forklift) that you are required by law to insure for liability is considered an auto while it is being driven on a public road.
-Such a vehicle can be covered via any symbol that triggers coverage for commercial autos you own.
-Examples are symbols 2 and 4.
+This is because the standard business auto policy considers mobile equipment (such as a bulldozer or forklift) an auto if it's being driven on a public road and is required by law to be insured for liability.
+Because such vehicles qualify as autos, they can be covered via any symbol (such as 1, 2, or 4) that triggers coverage for commercial autos you own.